 Medicare can provide coverage for substance abuse treatment.
-Sadly, many people suffer without treatment every year because they’re unaware of available options.
+Many people suffer without treatment because they’re unaware of available options.

 Medicare Part A Coverage for Substance Abuse